 Kenya is emerging as a key player in the renewable energy sector — particularly in solar power — driven by its abundant sunshine and ambitious clean energy targets.
 Government initiatives like the Feed-in Tariff program and the promotion of off-grid solutions are attracting significant investments from both local and international stakeholders.

-However, navigating the Kenyan solar market requires addressing challenges such as regulatory changes, project development complexities, market competition, and ensuring infrastructure reliability.
+However, navigating the Kenyan solar market comes with challenges such as regulatory changes, project complexities, market competition, and infrastructure reliability.
 Despite these hurdles, Kenya presents promising prospects for investors looking to contribute to its sustainable energy transition and capitalize on its solar potential.